-Pulmonary embolism (PE), is defined as a serious disease which results from obstruction of the pulmonary vessels mechanically by a thrombus, air, fat or tumor elsewhere in the body, a process called embolization.
+Pulmonary embolism (PE) is a serious disease, which is caused by obstruction of the pulmonary vessels mechanically by a thrombus, air, fat or tumor elsewhere in the body, a process called embolization.
 PE can be classified into massive or submassive pulmonary embolism.

 Epidemiology of PE

 A study on more than 42 million deaths in a period of 20 years has shown that only about 1.5 % (600,000) of the cases were diagnosed with pulmonary embolism.
 200,000 deaths were assumed to be a result of PE.
 Although these are large numbers, they still underestimate the true incidence of pulmonary embolism since more than half of the patients die undiagnosed.
 More cases have been diagnosed over the past few years after the introduction of the CT-pulmonary angiography.